 - Implementing additional cleaning and disinfecting procedures, using gloves when handling client paperwork, and regularly sanitizing surfaces such as doorknobs, light switches, faucet handles, and chairs.

-- Promoting “social distancing” in our facilities, as recommended by health officials.
+- Wearing masks and maintaining social distancing in our facilities, as urged by city and state health officials.

 What we are asking of you:

 - Please wear a mask inside our facilities.